How to find a wedding florist

 Who to choose?

-Recommendations are a fantastic aid in how to find a wedding florist.
-Ask friends and family who they used or even your venue if they have preferred suppliers.
-Most of my work is through recommendations and referrals.
-It really is so lovely to be booked by the sister or brother or even daughter of one of my past brides.
 Make a note of whose work you like.
-Then check out their work through websites and social media pages.
+Then check out their work through gallery pages on their websites and social media pages.
 Book a couple of consultations and ask questions!
 A good florist, like me, will know the answers.

 Go with your gut!

-Your flowers are such a special part of your day and you need to be comfortable with your florist.
-You want your florist to have a clear understanding of the look you want to create so a good relationship is all-important.
-Do you want your florist to take the time to get to know you?
+Do you want your florist to take the time to get to know you or is that too personal?
 Will they know your name when you contact them or are you just another wedding on the wedding conveyor belt.
 This close relationship is not for everyone but it is my preferred way to run my business.
-I have even become friends with some of my brides!
-If you’re worried a florist might not be for you, you are probably right.

 Match your aesthetics

-Floral designers are creatives at heart.
-They got into the business because they love making beautiful things, but beautiful means something different to everyone.
-So, for the best results, don’t try to fit a round peg into a square hole when it comes to selecting your vendor.
+For the best results, don’t try to fit a round peg into a square hole when it comes to selecting your vendor.
 If you love ethereal, loosely composed designs, don’t hire someone with a portfolio filled with formal, compact designs.
 The “compromise” you’ll arrive at while working to meet halfway will likely only disappoint both parties—and that’s the last thing you want.
-There is a wedding florist out there that is the right style for you.

 Top table flower arrangement at Bryngarw House.
 Image by Simon and Polly Photography.

-Come prepared.
+Come prepared

-If you can, arrive at your consultation with ideas and pictures but there is no need to stress about this.
-I do not expect you to know flower names or their availability but a couple of pictures will help me understand the look you like, even an image without flowers can give an idea of the mood and style you want.
 You don’t have to arrive with a beautifully presented mood board!
 A couple of pages torn out of a magazine, maybe a little bit of fabric or a picture of a dress are all you’ll need.
 These things will help your florist know your likes and dislikes.

 Money, money, money!

-I know everyone hates talking about money, it seems ever so crass especially to us Brits.
+I know everyone hates talking about money, it seems ever so crass, especially to us Brits.
 But budget is so important and it is vital to agree on this before you start designing a look.
 A good designer will have great ideas of how to make the most of your flower budget so make sure you ask them.

 Grooms buttonhole at Bryngarw House.
 Image by Simon and Polly Photography.